webaware/easy-digital-downloads-free-link/readme.txt

 Because I wanted to add my free plugins to an Easy Digital Downloads shop, without making it harder to download them from the shop than from WordPress.org plugin pages.

-= Are downloads logged in Easy Digital Download? =
+= Are downloads logged in Easy Digital Downloads? =

 No. Downloads are direct from the site hosting the linked file.